windytan/redsea/README.md

 ## Contributing

 We welcome bug reports and documentation contributions.
+Or take a peek at our [open issues](https://github.com/windytan/redsea/issues) to see where we could use a hand.
 See [CONTRIBUTING](CONTRIBUTING.md) for more information.

 Also, if a station in your area is transmitting an interesting RDS feature